danielendeg/nugetpackageupdate/specs/ConversionAPI.md

 Customers that wish to use the Azure API for FHIR or the Open Source FHIR Server for Azure will often need to convert legacy data formats (e.g., HL7 v2) to FHIR for ingestion into the FHIR service.
 It is difficult to create a one-size-fits-all data converter since implementation of standards such as HL7 v2 varies from organization to organization.
-We are aiming to build a templates based conversion engine that will allow customers to leverage a library of existing conversion templates and adjust them for their organizational needs.
+We are aiming to build a templates based conversion engine that will allow customers to leverage a library of provided conversion templates and adjust them for their organizational needs.

 The project will include a conversion API, a set of standard templates, and tooling for authoring templates (not covered in this document).
 This is an initial MVP implementation to enable testing with a few select customers.
-Based on the feedback
+Based on the feedback we receive, a full production environment will be designed.

 [[_TOC_]]

 # Business Justification

 The feedback received after the launch of the Azure API for FHIR has been consistent: customers need a way to convert legacy HL7 v2 data (and possibly other formats) to FHIR.
 They want a mapping tool that does not require deploying an integration engine (Mirth Connect, Iguana, Rhapsody, etc).
 There is an opportunity to provide such a conversion tool as an API service where we could charge based on number of API calls and offer a high availability service.
+The service would be consumed in the same manner as cognitive services (e.g., face api).

 # Scenarios